Phillip48/The-Climbing-Wall-App/README.md

    - npm install

 3. Run the app with:
-   - node server.js
+   - npx expo start

 ## Usage

 **User Story**

-As the user I want to ... track my climbing progress with a web app.
+As the user I want to ... track my climbing progress with a mobile app.
 This should allow me to create, read, upload and delete climbing sessions, training sessions, projects and sends.

 **Screenshots of Application:**